As countries go, India is

 Over this time the mantle of the principal opposition has come to reside with the center-right BJP.
 The ideological inheritors of the socialism of JP and Karpoori Thakur, the surviving fragments of the janta party, have got contained both geographically and ideologically.Today RJD, JD(U), SP and JD(S) are all regional players primarily identified with the politics of identity.

 The politics of identity has also given birth to parties like BSP which started from rather humble beginnings to establish themselves on the national scene.
 The story has been a little different for the left parties.
 At one time they had pockets of influence across the country, and apart from their traditional strongholds in West Bengal, Kerala and Tripura, used to win elections regularly in the naxal belts of central Bihar (Jehanabad, Balia, Nalanda, Buxar) and Andhra (Bhadrachalam, Nalgonda, Miryalguda).
 It does seem that their influence as a national party is on the vane.
+Lastly the seeds of regionalism planted by NTR and MGR are finally bearing fruit. if anything regional parties are gaining in importance and look likely to play a larger role in the age of coalitions.

 No comments: